-In general, there is no meaningful conversion from a pointer type to the pointed-to type
+In general, there exists no implicit conversion from a pointer type (e.g. int) to its pointed-to type (e.g. int)

-- In order to access the pointed-to object, the built-in unary indirection operator has to be used - Given an expression expr of pointer type, expr returns a reference to the pointed-to object - The cv-qualifiers of the pointed-to type are retained - Applying the indirection operator is also called dereferencing a pointer
+- In order to access the pointed-to object, the built-in unary indirection operator has to be used - Given an expression expr of pointer type, expr returns an Ivalue reference to the pointed-to object - The cv-qualifiers of the pointed-to type are retained - Applying the indirection operator is also called dereferencing a pointer